Leadwerks/Documentation/2dspace.md

 	a = MixAngle(a, target, 0.1)
 ```
 This will provide nice smooth rotation that goes all the way around the box.

+### Vectors

+A vector is a line with a starting point and an end point.
+Vectors may seem simple, but they are surprisingly powerful once you know how to use them.

+### Dot Product

+### Cross Product